What Is Causal Factor Charting?

 Avoid Repeating Mistakes

-Every workplace, no matter how streamlined and successful, has experienced an unfortunate situation that it wants to avoid repeating.
-Maybe that new IT system rollout was full of unexpected bugs, or a recent roadshow shone in some cities but sunk in others.
+We've all experienced an unfortunate situation at work that we'd rather not repeat.
+Maybe a new IT system rollout was full of unexpected bugs, or a recent roadshow performed well in some cities but poorly in others.

-Outcomes sometimes fall short of expectations, regardless of how much careful planning you put in.
-The reasons can often be frustratingly unclear – or you might wrongly assume the cause, and miss the opportunity to deal with the real issue.
+Sometimes, results fall short of our expectations, regardless of how much careful planning we put in.
+The reasons can often be frustratingly unclear – or we might make a wrong assumption about the cause, and miss the opportunity to deal with it.

-However, causal factor charting is an effective way to uncover how a problem developed, so that you can plan to do things differently in future.
+Causal factor charting* is an effective way to work out how a problem developed, and to find ways to avoid it in future.
 In this article, we'll explore how and when to use this technique.